Plitvice Lakes National Park Tours: Day Trips from Zagreb, Split & Zadar

 Is the boat ride and panoramic train included?

 On most tours, yes.
-The free electric boat crosses Lake Kozjak (the park's largest lake) and the panoramic road-train shuttles between the Upper and Lower Lakes, so you don't have to walk the whole valley twice.
+Neither ride is a separate purchase: the park entry ticket already covers the electric boat across Lake Kozjak (the park's largest lake) and the panoramic road-train shuttles between the Upper and Lower Lakes, so you don't have to walk the whole valley twice.
 A few short in-park walking tours focus on one lake system only — for the full experience see our Zadar boat & train day trip guide.

 Can I visit Plitvice Lakes without a guided tour?